Where Can I Smoke Weed in Las Vegas?

 Additionally, many cafes, eateries, and lounges within the city are becoming cannabis-friendly.

-By the end of July 2022, around 20 venues will allow guests to smoke inside.
+By the end of 2022, around 20 venues could allow guests to smoke inside.

 What Goes into Licensing?

-The costs to attain a cannabis-smoking license for a retail or independent venue are different.
+The costs to attain a cannabis-smoking license for a retail or independent venue differ.
 A retail store will pay a fee of up to $100,000.
 An independent store will pay closer to $10,000.

 Other rules enforced after an application is approved include: